Scandinavian Folk Dance: Basics for Beginners—

-COST: $25 per person per month, covers 3 evenings of dance instruction.
+COST: $30 per person in October for 4 evenings.
 Pay in advance or at the first class meeting (2nd Monday of the month.)

-BRING: Water bottle, smooth-soled, low-heeled, comfortable shoes.
+BRING: Smooth-soled, low-heeled, comfortable shoes.
 We change dance partners often to facilitate learning so bring a partner if you have one but it is not necessary.